 We manage several social impact investment funds aimed at organisations in the arts and culture sector on behalf of our funding partners.

-The new £3.7 million Cultural Impact Development Fund offers small-scale repayable finance between £25,000 and £150,0000 to socially-driven arts and cultural organisations that are committed to improving the quality of their impact practice and evaluation and could benefit from external support with this.
+The £3.7 million Cultural Impact Development Fund offers small-scale repayable finance between £25,000 and £150,0000 to socially-driven arts and cultural organisations in England that are committed to improving the quality of their impact practice and evaluation and could benefit from external support with this.
 Browse the portfolio.

 We believe that arts and culture play an essential role in our everyday lives, in the forging and understanding of our identity and in growing the UK’s economy.
 They inspire, challenge and educate us.